Everyone has the right to make decisions about health treatment they receive from a health care provider.

 If the person isn’t able to make their own decision with support, a health care decision maker must follow the below steps, preferring each option before progressing the next.

-Refer to our guideline PDF icon Making health care decisions for more information.
+Refer to our guideline Making health care decisions for more information.

 What happens if the person has no one on the hierarchy?